 The squares that were allocated to Sweden can be seen in green (sd 25-29, Figure 4).
-The area is around 21 751 square nautical miles and was covered by approximately 1379 nautical miles of acoustic data collection and 49 hauls.
-The Swedish BIAS survey achieved 103% of the number of planned acoustical data and 102% of the hauls that normally should cover the Swedish area of SD 25 to 29.
+The area is around 21 751 square nautical miles and was covered by approximately 1 307 nautical miles of acoustic data collection and 45 hauls.
+Due to bad weather for several days this year the coverage and the number of hauls were somewhat less than usual.
+The Swedish BIAS survey achieved 91% of the number of planned acoustical data and 94% of the hauls that normally should cover the Swedish area of SD 25 to 29.

 Figure 3.
-Survey grid and trawl positions of R/V Dana during BIAS survey 2015.
+Survey grid and trawl positions of R/V Dana during BIAS survey 2016.

 Figure 4.
-Survey plan map for BIAS survey 2015 (WGBIFS).
+Survey plan map for BIAS survey 2015 also valid for 2016 (WGBIFS).